sharada0/comp20-ssant/status_updates/README.txt

 Lab 7 - Comp 20

+The html file for this lab is profile.html
+The profile0.html file can be ignored (it is just lab 5 unchanged).

 I correctly stored messages in local storage, and messages are redisplayed on return to the page.